Financial Literacy Basics

 In summary

-If this overview was useful, our companion piece on what a 1099 form is covers the equivalent for non-employee income, and our pay stub walkthrough shows the running totals that build up to the year-end W-2.
+The most useful single check on a fresh W-2 takes thirty seconds: compare Box 1 to the YTD gross on the last pay stub of the year, minus any traditional 401k contributions.
+If those two numbers don't match, something needs investigating before tax filing.
+After this overview, our companion piece on what a 1099 form is covers the equivalent for non-employee income, and the pay stub walkthrough shows the running totals that build up to the year-end W-2.

 Sources